Festival

 Cool theaters: "screens of IMAX proportions."
 Cool audiences: "fashionable young crowds and the hottest new bands."
 Cool digs: "five-star accommodations, fancy dinners and tours of the local castles."
 No wonder Wroclaw is a hot ticket for U.S. moviemakers, "dignitaries" to the "best festival in Poland and perhaps all of Eastern Europe."
 Celebrating a different kind of American cinema than what traditionally permeates those far-flung shores, AFF doesn't just showcase indies, it nurtures them: Panelists love their U.S. in Progress program, which awards cash prizes to features in post. – this is how in September 2015, the MovieMaker Magazine described the AFF, when the event was selected as one of the 25 Coolest Film Festivals in the World by the Magazine.

-In May 2021, AFF was included in the MovieMaker's Top 50 Festivals Worth the Entry Fee annual list for the 10th straight year.
+In April 2024, AFF was included in the MovieMaker's Top 50 Festivals Worth the Entry Fee annual list for the 11th time:

 Here comes the verdict: